sio2Graphs/Power-BI-Examples/README.md

 ### Filter by Week ###
 ### Standard Theme ###
-* Download the files in the above folder with the same name.
+* Download the files from the folder with the same name.